Open-Earth-Foundation/open-earth-foundation.github.io/_posts/2023-03-03-reflections-from-confoo.md

 Overall, I had a really good time at Confoo.
 I learned a lot, and I got to connect with people.
 The level of engagement ratio versus my level of preparation was extremely high.
 I'm looking forward to doing more Open Source conference presentations this year.

 ![Birds of a feather](/assets/img/birds-of-a-feather.jpg)

+*These ducks were in the warm pond at the Bonaventure Hotel.
+It was -25C on the final day of the conference.*